Irish Bull

 Kyle Malone

-Rich Lickfold, in a shameless attempt to make it into this book.
+Rich Lickfold, in a shameless attempt to make it into The Book.

 The Russler